DePaul University Research Services > Research Protections > Institutional Review Board (IRB) > Getting Started

 The next steps then include the following:

 All faculty, staff, and students who will conduct human subject research must complete the required human subject protections training.
 Please refer to the training section of our website which explains the training requirements and provides the links to the online CITI training program and instructions for registering for the appropriate course(s).
 Completing the training before preparing the IRB submission materials may alert the researcher to issues that should be addressed in the IRB application.
 The Faculty Sponsor must have documentation of Human Subject Protections Training on file with the Office of Research Services in order for a student investigator to obtain final approval from the IRB.
+Please be sure that you have updated your CITI institutional profile to include your DePaul user ID, the one that you use to log into Campus Connect.
+This information helps our protocol system communicate with CITI and download your training into the system automatically.
+We do not need you to attach training for people affiliated with DePaul.

 Each student that conducts human subject research must have a Faculty Sponsor.
 The student should develop the research plan with assistance from the Faculty Sponsor.
 The research plan should be developed before completing the IRB application form.
 The first time you think about how you will conduct the research should not be as you are filling out the IRB form.